Efficacy and Safety of Nintedanib in Idiopathic Pulmonary Fibrosis

 Critical appraisal through the lens of expert reviewers and guideline development

-The INPULSIS trials utilized a random coefficients model to analyze the annual rate of FVC decline.
-What are the statistical implications of this choice compared to a simple linear regression or a last-observation-carried-forward approach?
+The INPULSIS trials utilized a random-coefficient regression model to analyze the annual rate of decline in FVC.
+What are the methodological advantages and potential vulnerabilities of this statistical approach in a progressive, fatal disease with high dropout rates?

 Key Response